-- 1. Submit a master's degree request via MyGrad Student View at the beginning of your intended graduation quarter but no later than the last day of quarter. - Select "Thesis Program" and enter a thesis title. - If you are a concurrent student, follow the instructions of submitting a color-coded transcript to the GEMS office early in the quarter. - Confirm your name and thesis details on record with the UW and the Graduate School (as listed in MyGrad Student View).
-If you will publish your thesis using your Preferred Name, you must officially set that name in Identity.UW. - If you will publish your thesis using your Preferred Name, you must officially set that name in identity.ow.
-Check your unofficial transcript in MyUW for any missing grades from previous quarters.
-Contact your professors to submit - Check your unofficial transcript in MyUW for any missing grades from previous quarters.
-Contact your professors to submi change of grade requests if you see "X" or "N" grades on your transcript, especially if they are for required courses. - 4.
+- 1. Submit a master's degree request via MyGrad Student View at the beginning of your intended graduation quarter but no later than the last day of quarter. - Select "Thesis Program" and enter a thesis title. - If you are a concurrent student, follow the instructions of submitting a color-coded transcript to the GEMS office early in the quarter. - Confirm your name and thesis details on record with the UW and the Graduate School (as listed in MyGrad Student View). - If you will publish your thesis using your Preferred Name, you must officially set that name in Identity.UW. - Check your unofficial transcript in MyUW for any missing grades from previous quarters.
+Contact your professors to submit change of grade requests if you see "X" or "N" grades on your transcript, especially if they are for required courses. - 4.
 Create an account in the UW ETD Administrator Site. - We recommend creating your account before you submit your thesis.
 The beginning of the quarter you intend to graduate is a great time to complete this step and familiarize yourself with the site. - Verify your name and thesis details entered in the UW ETD Administrator Site match your record in MyGrad exactly. - 5.
-Review ETD Formatting Guidelines and insert the three required sections into the body of your thesis (the first three pages of the document): - title page - copyright page - abstract - Obtain the necessary signatures on your Master's Thesis Approval Form. - 7.
-Upload your Thesis Approval Form to the Administrative documents section of the UW ETD Administrator Site. - 8.
-Upload your thesis to the UW ETD Administrator Site. - 9.
+Review ETD Formatting Guidelines and insert the three required sections into the body of your thesis (the first three pages of the document): - title page - copyright page - abstract - 6.
+Obtain the necessary signatures on your Master's Thesis Approval Form. - 7.
+Upload your Thesis Approval Form to the Administrative documents section of the UW ETD Administrator Site. - $8. \quad \text{Upload your thesis to the } \underline{\text{UW ETD Administrator Site}}.$ - 9.
 SUBMIT your (1) thesis and (2) Committee Approval Form via the UW ETD Administrator Site by the quarterly deadline (last day of the quarter at 11:59 p.m.). - 10.
 Confirm submission: after a successful submission, the message "Your dissertation/thesis has been submitted" will appear in the UW ETD Administrator site. - You will also receive an email from "Administrator of University of Washington" that you have submitted to the University of Washington. - 11.
 Monitor your email after submission for any requests for revisions.
 Consider setting up e-mail forwarding if you will no longer be checking your UW e-mail. - You will receive an email either notifying you the ETD was accepted or requesting formatting revisions.
 If you are asked to make revisions, the email will indicate a new deadline.
 Upload the revisions by the provided deadline. - 12.
-Monitor your UW email after the quarter ends for any time-sensitive requests or questions that might arise as your department and GEMS review your request to graduate. - You will receive an email when graduation has been recommended by your department and when your degree has been granted by the Graduate School.

-Your degree will past to your LIM transcript two business days after the Graduate School processes your. - Your degree will post to your UW transcript two business days after the Graduate School processes your graduation (before ordering official transcripts, confirm that your degree has posted by viewing your MyUW unofficial transcript). - 13.
+Monitor your UW email after the quarter ends for any time-sensitive requests or questions that might arise as your department and GEMS review your request to graduate. - You will receive an email when graduation has been recommended by your department and when your degree has been granted by the Graduate School. - Your degree will post to your UW transcript two business days after the Graduate School processes your graduation (before ordering official transcripts, confirm that your degree has posted by viewing your MyUW unofficial transcript). - 13.
 Instructions from the Office of University Registrar (OUR): You may log in and enter your requested diploma name and diploma mailing address by using the online Diploma Name and Address form.
-If you do not enter anything on the form, OUR will print your diploma using your UW record name, and mail your diploma to the permanent address on your UW record.
-Diplomas are mailed by OUR three to four months following graduation. - 14.
-Review Commencement details if you plan to participate in any graduation ceremonies.
+If you do not enter anything on the form, OUR will print your diploma using your UW record name, and mail your diploma to the permanent address on your UW